indigo-dc/bdocker/doc/installation.md

     ```
 # Deployment

-Bdocker RESTFUL APIs are based on [Flask](flask.pocoo.org), but it does not support multi-request, it can attend
+Bdocker RESTFUL APIs are based on [Flask](flask.pocoo.org), but it does not support multi-request, so it can attend
 just one request at the time.
-So that, Bdocker middleware is manage by [gunicorn](http://gunicorn.org/)
+Thus, Bdocker middleware is managed by [gunicorn](http://gunicorn.org/)
-which provide middleware multi-thread able to manage several request at the time (see the parameter ``workers``
+which provides a multi-thread solution able to manage several request at the same time.
- in the configuration documentation).

-The daemons can be deployed by using directly by using the RESFUL APIs or using the middleware solutions.
-Furthermore,
+The daemons can be deployed by using the RESFUL APIs or the middleware solutions.
+On the other hand, the administrator
-the administration can use any other tool to deploy the APIs.
+can use any other tool to deploy it.

-In addition, we plan to provide other deployment solutions.

 ## Deploy daemons based on the middleware solutions:

 The proper way to launch the daemons is by using the middleware.
 Those daemons provide multi-thread management able to
-attend several request at the time.
-In order to configure the middleware, the ``workers`` and ``timeout`` parameters should
+attend several request at the same time.
+In order to configure the middleware, the ``workers`` and ``timeout`` parameters
-be configured in the configuration file (see documentation about the configuration).
+should be specified in the configuration file (see documentation about [configuration](doc/configuration.md)).
 You can run the daemon as follows:

 1. Run working node middleware: